dennisbabkin/OutlookHeaders-Add-in/README.md

 1. **OutlookHeaders** Solution (`OutlookHeaders.sln` file) was originally designed and built in `Visual Studio 2008, SP1 v.9.0`.

    This solution contains the `OutlookHeaders` project with the actual code for this add-in.
 It's written in C#.
-The project requires the following references to be able to work with the Office components:
+This project requires the following references to be able to work with the Office components:

     - `Microsoft.Office.Interop.Outlook`
     - `Microsoft.Office.Tools.Common.v9.0`